RomulusMirauta/KnowledgeBase/README.md

 ## V. Others / Specialized

 ### V. a.
-How to automatically remove the empty lines from a file using Notepad++ and RegEx
+How to automatically remove the empty lines from a text - using Notepad++ and RegEx
 1. Open the file in Notepad++
 2. Open 'Replace' sub-window by pressing `CTRL + H`
 3. Type in 'Find what' field: `^\s*\R`